beautyjoy/beautyjoy.github.io/summer-pd/index.md

 ### How much does it cost?

-For the July 27 - 31, 2026 CS Principles and Sparks synchronous PD workshops, we are partnering with the Infosys Foundation to offer PD free of charge to all public school teachers in the United States.
+For the CS Principles and Sparks synchronous PD workshops, we are partnering with the Infosys Foundation to offer PD free of charge to all public school teachers in the United States.
 There is no cost to attend these workshops if you are a public high school or public middle school teacher in the United States.

 If you are not a public high school or public middle school teacher and would like to attend one of these workshops, there is a non-refundable registration fee to hold your spot ($75 for CS Principles; $100 for BJC Sparks and includes hardware to keep).
 All course materials and year-long ongoing support are free.